 - no specific need or desire

-- Make your site more visually appealing – they have time to socialize and if they are passionate about your site or specific products they will very likely communicate to others on social networks and blogs.
+- Make your site more visually appealing – they have time to socialize, and if they are passionate about your site or specific products, they will very likely communicate to others on social networks and blogs.
 They are often the source of good marketing.

 - Keep them engaged – wandering shoppers in a retail store would pace up and down every aisle.
-They act similar in online store, if they like your site they will study the items, rate them, write reviews etc. Clear navigation, cross-sell, up-sell and vivid images will keep them engaged.
+They act similarly in online store, if they like your site they will study the items, rate them, write reviews etc. Clear navigation, cross-sell, up-sell and vivid images will keep them engaged.